 - Lowell Teachers Scholarship form

 - 50 percent of tuition charges

 The scholarship form must be signed by the school principal and must include the principal’s phone number.

 Lowell Scholarships cannot be used for internships, independent studies, practicums, master’s theses, or capstone projects, nor can they be combined with any other scholarships.
 For more information, call (617) 495-4293.

-To apply for a Lowell Students Scholarship: register for a course online, pay in full, and send both the Lowell Student Scholarship form and your recent transcript to Attention: Rita Pandey, at 51 Brattle Street, Cambridge, MA 02138.
+To apply for a Lowell Students Scholarship: register for a course online, pay in full, and send both the Lowell Student Scholarship form and your recent transcript to Attention: Jason Pappas, at 51 Brattle Street, Cambridge, MA 02138.
 You will receive a refund if your scholarship is approved.
 See Refunds for more information.

-If you prefer to register with the course registration form, send it along with 50 percent of the course tuition, the $50 nonrefundable registration fee, the Lowell Student Scholarship form, and your recent transcript to Attention: Rita Pandey, at 51 Brattle Street, Cambridge, MA 02138.
+If you prefer to register with the course registration form, send it along with 50 percent of the course tuition, the $50 nonrefundable registration fee, the Lowell Student Scholarship form, and your recent transcript to Attention: Jason Pappas, at 51 Brattle Street, Cambridge, MA 02138.

 If you have already registered for a course and are a scholarship recipient who has paid in full, you will receive a refund once the scholarship funds have been applied to your student account.
 See Refunds for more information.